DocPedia: Unleashing the Power of Large Multimodal Model in the Frequency Domain for Versatile Document Understanding: Experiment

-As we can see, on several high-resolution document image benchmarks~\cite{jaume2019funsd,huang2019icdar2019,kuang2023visual,mathew2021docvqa,masry2022chartqa}, where the text is dense and tiny, our DocPedia demonstrates significant performance improvements over existing state-of-the-art multimodal large models.
-Notably, compared to the state-of-the-art LMMs, DocPedia achieved an increase in accuracy by 40.20$\%$ on DocVQA~\cite{mathew2021docvqa} and 28.67$\%$ on FUNSD~\cite{jaume2019funsd}, respectively.
+As we can see, on several high-resolution document image benchmarks~\cite{jaume2019funsd,huang2019icdar2019,kuang2023visual,mathew2021docvqa,masry2022chartqa}, where the text is dense and tiny, our DocPedia demonstrates significant performance improvements over existing advanced large multimodal models.
+Notably, compared with the state-of-the-art method Monkey~\cite{li2023monkey}, our DocPedia achieved comparable performance on the challenging DocVQA~\cite{mathew2021docvqa} benchmark dataset.
+On the FUNSD~\cite{jaume2019funsd} and SROIE~\cite{huang2019icdar2019} benchmark dataset, our DocPedia outperformed Monkey~\cite{li2023monkey} by 16.0\% and 15.8\%, respectively.
 These results underscore the distinct advantages of our approach.
-Moreover, our method also achieved considerable improvements on high-resolution scene text benchmarks~\cite{biten2019icdar,mishra2019ocr,singh2019towards,mathew2022infographicvqa}, though the enhancements were less pronounced.
-This can be attributed to two primary factors: firstly, our pre-trained vision encoder was not exposed to large-scale natural scene data as extensively as pre-trained Vision Transformer (ViT)~\cite{radford2021learning} employed in previous LMMs~\cite{feng2023unidoc,zhu2023minigpt,liu2023visual}; secondly, in such images, the text often appears more sparsely and is generally larger compared to the dense and tiny textual content in document images.
+Besides, our DocPedia also performed well on OCRBench~\cite{liu2023hidden}, a comprehensive benchmark with 29 OCR-related evaluations.
+It achieved a score of 507, which represents an improvement over previous large-scale multimodal models for document understanding.

+However, it is crucial to note that in the domain of multimodal document understanding, overall performance is not solely contingent upon the resolution of the input image.
+Additional influential factors include the quantity and quality of instruction tuning data, the type of visual encoder employed, the specific large language model utilized and so on.
+Specifically, our DocPedia re-trains the visual encoder and utilizes Vicuna-7B~\cite{chiang2023vicuna} as the LLM component.
+In contrast, the advanced Monkey~\cite{li2023monkey} performs direct instruction tuning on the well-trained Vit-BigG and the LLM from the large multimodal model Qwen-VL~\cite{Qwen-VL}.

-\subsection{Ablation Studies}
+\subsection{Ablation studies}

-We further conduct ablation studies to validate the efficacy of core settings and components in DocPedia.
+We further conduct extensive ablation studies to validate the efficacy of core settings and components in our DocPedia.
 Note that all experiments were conducted on two benchmark datasets: DocVQA~\cite{mathew2021docvqa} and TextVQA~\cite{singh2019towards}.
 DocVQA~\cite{mathew2021docvqa} is centered around document comprehension, whereas TextVQA~\cite{singh2019towards} focuses on scene text image understanding.
 Both datasets are notable for their substantial sample sizes, comprising 5,000 and 5,349 test samples, respectively.